What is this site?

 What is a Citizen of Clarkesworld?

-Citizens are people that support Clarkesworld directly.
+Some people want to support us financially, but don’t want an ebook or print subscription.
 As a thank you for that support, they are given the honorary title of Citizen and included in the Census appendix of our annual (print and digital) anthology.
 That’s right, your name can be in a book.
-Over time, you will rank up Citizen -> Burgermeister -> Royalty -> Overlord -> Diety.
+Honorary titles are granted at higher levels of support: Citizen -> Burgermeister -> Royalty -> Overlord -> Deity.

 What formats do digital subscriptions come in?
 When do I get them?